Daimler (ETR:DAI) Given a €52.00 Price Target by Independent Research Analysts

-Independent Research set a €52.00 ($61.18) price target on Daimler (ETR:DAI) in a research note released on Friday, Borsen Zeitung reports.
+Independent Research set a €52.00 ($61.18) target price on Daimler (ETR:DAI) in a report released on Friday morning, Borsen Zeitung reports.
 The brokerage currently has a buy rating on the stock.

 Daimler AG, together its subsidiaries, develops and manufactures passenger cars, trucks, vans, and buses in Germany and internationally.
 It operates through Mercedes-Benz Cars, Daimler Trucks, Mercedes-Benz Vans, Daimler Buses, and Daimler Financial Services divisions.
 The Mercedes-Benz Cars division offers premium vehicles of the Mercedes-Benz brand, including the Mercedes-AMG and Mercedes-Maybach brands; and small cars under the Mercedes me and smart brands, as well as electric mobility products under the EQ brand.